poledtomas/poledtomas/README.md

 - 👋 Hi, I’m Tomáš Poledníček
-- 🌱 I’m a master student at Czech Technical University, Faculty of nuclear sciences and physical engineering in Prague
+- 🌱 I’m a PhD student at Czech Technical University, Faculty of nuclear sciences and physical engineering in Prague
 - 👀 I’m interested in particle and nuclear physics.
 My field of interest is phenomenology of HI collisions
 - 🌱 I’m currently learning python and C/C++